publicodes/tools/README.md

 yarn add -D publicodes-tools
 ```

+## Usage in local

+When developing in local:

+1. you can link the local package with `yarn link`,
+2. launch the compilation in watch mode with `yarn watch`,
+3. and use it in your project with `yarn link publicodes-tools`.

 ## Compilation

 To know how to easily compile Publicodes model into a standalone JSON file, see